WyattKribs/purple-lake-3539/README.md

 As a user,
 When I visit the Employee show page,
-I see the employee's name, department and a list of all of their tickets from oldest to youngest.
+I see the employee's name and department name, and I see a list of all of their tickets from oldest to youngest that only includes open tickets
-I also see the oldest ticket assigned to the employee listed separately
 ```
 ```
 Story 3